Home | For Faculty | Help | About | Webmaster

 Chinese Domestic Politics and Political Economy, Comparative Politics, East Asian Politics

-Dorothy Solinger has been a fellow at the Center for Chinese Studies, University of California, Berkeley, Visiting Research Associate at the Center for Chinese Studies, University of Michigan, National Fellow at the Hoover Institution, director of Regional Seminars on Modern China at the University of Pittsburgh (funded by the Joint Committee on Contemporary China of the American Council of Learned Societies and the Social Science Research Council), received grants from the Committee on Scholarly Communication with the People's Republic of China (funded by the National Science Academy) and the Chiang Ching-kuo Foundation (administed by the American Council of Learned Societies), and the Smith Richardson Foundation, was Fellow at the The Woodrow Wilson International Center for Scholars, Visiting Fellow at the London School of Economics, and was the winner of the 2001 Joseph R. Levenson prize of the Association for Asian Studies for the best book on 20th century China published in 1999 for CONTESTING CITIZENSHIP IN URBAN CHINA.
-She has done consulting work for the World bank, the Henry Luce Foundation, the Carnegie Council on Ethics and International Affairs, and the Public Broadcasting System, and was a member of the Editorial Board of the University of California Press.
-She also served as Chairman of the China and Inner Asia Council of the Association for Asian Studies, and, from 2004-06, she was Co-Director for the UC Irvine Center of Asian Studies.
+Dorothy Solinger has been a Fellow at the Center for Chinese Studies, University of California, Berkeley; Visiting Research Associate at the Center for Chinese Studies, University of Michigan; National Fellow at the Hoover Institution; Director of Regional Seminars on Modern China at the University of Pittsburgh (funded by the Joint Committee on Contemporary China of the American Council of Learned Societies and the Social Science Research Council); received grants from the Committee on Scholarly Communication with the People's Republic of China (funded by the National Science Academy) and the Chiang Ching-kuo Foundation (administed by the American Council of Learned Societies), and the Smith Richardson Foundation; was a Fellow at the The Woodrow Wilson International Center for Scholars; a Visiting Fellow at the London School of Economics; and the winner of the 2001 Joseph R. Levenson prize of the Association for Asian Studies for the best book on 20th century China published in 1999 for CONTESTING CITIZENSHIP IN URBAN CHINA (University of California Press).
+Her book, STATES' GAINS, LABOR'S LOSSES (Cornell University Press, 2009) was named a CHOICE magazine "Outstanding Academic Title."
+She has done consulting work for the World Bank, the Henry Luce Foundation, the Carnegie Council on Ethics and International Affairs, and the Public Broadcasting System, and was a member of the Editorial Board of the University of California Press.
+She also served as Chairman of the China and Inner Asia Council of the Association for Asian Studies in 1987-89 and again in 2013-14, and served as Co-Director for the UC Irvine Center for Asian Studies from 2004-006.
+From 1992 to 2008, she was Adjunct Senior Research Scholar at the Weatherhead East Asian Institute at Columbia Unviersity.
+She taught at the University of Michigan (1985-86) and at Stanford University (1989-1990), both times as Visiting Associate Professor of Political Science, by invitation.
+In June, 2001 she was a Visiting lecturer, Ecole des Hautes Etudes en Sciences Sociales, PariIn June, 2010 she was a Visiting scholar, Department of Urban and Regional Planning, School of Geography and Planning, Zhongshan University, Guangzhou, China.
+In Autumn 2008, she was a Visiting Research Professor, East Asian Institute, National University of Singapore; and in Autumn 2014, she was Distinguished Visiting Professor, Chinese University of Hong Kong in Government and Public Administration and Chinese Studies.
+She has been an invited speaker at conferences or at universities in 20 countries.

-Professor Solinger's field of specialization is Chinese politics with a concentration on political economy.
-In particular, she has focused on the political decisionmaking and social and political reactions to policy about economic matters.
-She has written on regional policy and regionalism in China; the treatment of minority nationalites; the politics of socialist commerce, the treatment of the private sector under socialism in China, the politics of inflation control, and the politics of economic reform.
-She has also published more comparative studies, including industrial policy in China, with comparative reference to similar policy in Japan and France, and unemployment, protest and welfare in China, France and Mexico.
-One more project concerned the management of the transient peasant population in China. recent years on laid-off workers, poverty, and welfare reform.
+Professor Solinger's field of specialization is Chinese domestic politics, particularly political sociology.
+She has focused on political decisionmaking and social and political reactions to policy about economic and social matters.
+In her early research, she wrote on regional policy and regionalism in China; the treatment of minority nationalites; the politics of socialist commerce, the treatment of the private sector under socialism in China, and the politics of economic reform.
+She has also published two major comparative studies, one on industrial policy in China, with comparative reference to similar policy in Japan and France, and the other on states' global involvement, workers' unemployment, protest and welfare in China, France and Mexico.
+Another project concerned the management of the transient peasant population in China.
+In recent years her work has been on laid-off workers, urban poverty policy and the urban poor, and welfare reform.
 She has also published on transitions from one-party rule in Taiwan, Korea and Mexico and has written several pieces on projections about the democratization of China.
+She has published nearly 100 articles and book chapters.

-Professor Solinger teaches courses on Chinese politics, introduction to comparative politics, East Asian politics, regime change in East Asia, and theories of the state.
+Professor Solinger taught courses on Chinese politics, introduction to comparative politics, East Asian politics, regime change in East Asia, and theories of the state.

 Narratives of the Chinese Economic Reforms.
 Editor.
 Lewiston, NY: The Edwin Mellen Press, 2005.